dicarlolab/mkturk/public/readme.md

 ImageBagsTest: List of (list of) paths, where entries at the top level are directories / imagepaths for the test images of one group; e.g. [['/buttons/bear_icon.png, '/buttons/dog_icon.png'], ['/buttons/face_icon1.png, '/buttons/face_icon2.png']]

+ImageRewardsList: List of paths containing user-specified reward per image.
+Images in the image_reward_list file need to be referenced by their complete path.
+ImageReward values: 0=no feedback (no reward or punish for that sample image) >0=user set reward for that sample image, overrides bonus reward behavior.
+These can be partial lists.
+For images where reward is manually specified, then default bonus reward behavior is used.
+No corresponding list is used for test (choice) images.
+Instead, specify reward for a whole class by listing reward for each image in that class in ImageRewardsList.

 KeepSampleON: KeepSampleON=0, sample is presented only for sampleON milliseconds for a delayed match-to-sample, KeepSampleON=1 sample remains on during choice screen.
 This implements a spatial match to sample.

 KeepTestON: KeepTestON=0, test is presented only for testON milliseconds, KeepTestON=1 test remains on during choice screen.
 This only applies to same-different task when responses are indicated on additional choice screen following test screen.